-Refer to leader's guide for guidelines and scorecard and to member's manuals for exhibit ideas.
+✓ Refer to leader's guide for guidelines and scorecard and to member's manuals for exhibit ideas.
 Fair book exhibit list overrides manuals.
 Posters must be 14" x 22".
 Posters must be permanently signed and dated on the back.
 DISREGARD POSTER SIZE GIVEN IN MANUALS.
 Judging committee may mark or punch if not marked.
 Text of posters should be readable from at least 10 ft. away.
-A county may enter one exhibit in each class.
-Individual 4-H members can enter one exhibit in each class.